 The IGNITE Mission

 IGNITE’s mission is to create opportunities to spark girls’ excitement about technology careers and inspire them to new possibilities.
 IGNITE lights them up.
-Self-identifying girls and non-binary students in grades K-12, and college from all backgrounds interact with professional women in technology careers during the school day.
+Girls and non-binary students in grades 6-12 from all backgrounds interact with professional women in technology careers during the school day.
 Young women and non-binary students glimpse themselves as innovators and entrepreneurs through stories of successful women who work and live in their communities.
 Working with teachers, IGNITE increases girls and non-binary students interest and participation in computer science and engineering classes.

 With the growth and positive outcomes IGNITE has created, a demand for the program in elementary schools and colleges has arisen.
 IGNITE’s mission now encompasses girls and non-binary students at every level of their education.